Converting neovim config to lua

 - setting options seems to actually be faster in lua

-The primary reason that it's faster is almost certainly the switch to lighter-weight lua plugins.
-But I wouldn't have been able to use those without switching at least parts of my neovim config to lua first!
+The primary reason this it's faster is almost certainly the switch to lighter-weight lua plugins. so I wouldn't have been able to use those without switching at least parts of my neovim config to lua first!

 Summary